Experience Transat

 Place de la Bourse © bordeaux-tourisme.com

-Back on the left bank, head to Place de la Bourse, on the banks of the Garonne.
-Designed by Ange-Jacques Gabriel, a renowned 18th-century architect, this space, built between 1729 and 1755, is a typical Bordeaux postcard.
+Return to the left bank and head to the iconic Place de la Bourse, gracefully situated along the Garonne.
+Designed by the celebrated 18th-century architect Ange-Jacques Gabriel and built between 1729 and 1755, this square is a quintessential Bordeaux postcard.

-In recent years, this magnificent square has been enhanced by the famous Miroir d’eau.
-This attracts amateur and professional photographers alike, who try to capture the reflection of the facades in the water, as well as Bordeaux locals looking for refreshment.
+In recent years, its beauty has been enhanced by the famous Miroir d’eau (Water Mirror).
+This stunning feature draws amateur and professional photographers eager to capture the facades’ reflections in the shallow water, as well as locals seeking a refreshing escape.

-For the ultimate experience, visit the square at sunset, when the water-covered granite slab reflects a colourful landscape back at you.
+For an unforgettable experience, tour the square at sunset when the water-covered granite slab transforms into a breathtaking canvas of reflected colors.

 Cover photo credit: Nicolas-Duffaure, Bordeaux Tourisme